Community Support Agencies

 1 888 230-3505

-Free, live answer 24/7, confidential and anonymous.
+Free, live answer 24/7 and confidential.
 Contact can be made by phone, e-mail and web chat.
 Service is available in over 140 languages.
 This line provides immediate access to information about problem gambling treatment services, credit and debt counselling services, family services, self-help groups and other resources related to problem gambling.

 Finding mental health services